Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 # Testing

-To test this project, make sure to first build it properly by following our [building instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building).
-Once the project is correctly built, you will be able to run the tests by following the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#testing).
+To test this project, make sure to build it by following our [building instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building), then follow the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#testing).

 The Azure Azure Service Bus client does not have any recorded tests and so, all the tests require an Azure Service Bus namespace to be set up beforehand.
 You can use existing Azure resources for the live tests, or generate new ones by using our [New-TestResources.ps1](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1) script, which will use an [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json) that already has all of the the necessary configurations.

-The Azure resources that are used by the tests in this project are:
+The Azure resource that is used by the tests in this project is:

 - A standard [Azure Service Bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#namespaces) with listen, manage and send authorization rules.
-- The role of owner to the account creating the resource.
+Your Azure application needs to be assigned as the **owner** of this Azure Service Bus namespace.
+The steps are provided [below](#AAD-based-authentication).

-You will also need to set the below environment variables to run the live tests:
+To run the live tests, you will also need to set the below environment variables:

 - `TEST_MODE`: Should have `live` assigned.
 - `AZURE_CLIENT_ID`: The client ID of an Azure Active Directory application.